 Finding a wedding venue isn’t just about searching for venues in your area, finding the prettiest setting and booking it (although that’s part of it!).
-There are lots of questions to ask a wedding venue before you sign a contract — all to ensure that the locale fits in with your budget, overall plan and vision for the big day, as well as to find out what extra costs and considerations (catering, tables, chairs, transportation, etc.) you'll have to take into account.
-Luckily, we've created a list of every single question to ask wedding venues for you to use as you interview and tour potential wedding locales.
+There are many questions to ask a wedding venue before you sign a contract — all to ensure that the locale fits in with your budget, overall plan and vision for the big day, as well as to find out what extra costs and considerations (catering, tables, chairs, transportation, etc.) you'll have to take into account.
+Luckily, we've created a list of every single wedding venue question for you to use as you interview and tour potential wedding locales.

 Here are the questions to ask a wedding venue — before signing on the dotted line.

 1. Is the venue available on my target date?